Episode 15: Microsoft Teams Adoption at McLean Bible Church with Matt Pugh

 A lot of the guys in the church IT community have been joking around how this has been some of the busiest time in our career, but it has been the most fun we've ever had.
 Because you're seeing the light bulbs come on and you're seeing people get actually really excited about this product that I've been trying to push for three years.
 And it's really cool.

 You get these people going, “Oh, wow.
 This was awesome.
 This was so great that we can do these calls and we can post these things.”
 We will come out of team meetings and someone will be like, “Man, can this chat stay here?”
-And we’re like, “Yeah, the chat’s there.
+And we're like, “Yeah, no, the chat’s there.
 We had that meeting.
 The chat is there infinitely.”